 Proficient in guitar, piano, bass, and percussion, Ratzky's style is often described as haunting and restrained; emphasising dark tones and colours.
 As a guitarist, he's known for using effects pedals to achieve unique sound worlds and for advocating a less is more approach.

 A graduate of the prestigious Liverpool Institute for Performing Arts (LIPA) in England, Ratzky also studied composition at London’s Trinity Laban Conservatoire with composers Soosan Lolavar, Deirdre Gribbin, and Dominic Murcott.

 He lives in London.

 BBC Radio 1 Live Lounge Session with American pop singer Halsey (2018)

-‘Pent Up’ for string quartet, performed by the Smith Quartet in London (2018)
+‘Pent Up’ composed for the Smith Quartet and performed in London (2018)

 ‘Darkest Blue’ featuring Norwegian singer-songwriter EERA, aka Anna Lena Bruland (2017)